 6. The ability of the spouse from whom maintenance is sought to meet his/her needs and financial obligations while meeting those of the spouse seeking maintenance.

-Spousal maintenance may be able to be used as a tax planning tool to make more after-tax funds available to support two households after divorce, so long as there is an adequate legal basis to support that treatment in an instrument incident to divorce or separation instrument (agreement or court order) prior to that date, including modifications of maintenance for those divorces.
+Prior to 1/1/2019, spousal maintenance was often used as a tax planning tool to make more after-tax funds available to support two households after divorce.
+That tool may still be available for divorces where there was a signed divorce or separation instrument (agreement or court order) prior to that date, including modifications of maintenance for those divorces.
 In those situations, so long as tax law requirements are carefully followed, spousal maintenance can be tax-deductible to the payor-spouse and taxable income to the recipient-spouse.
 If the payor has a higher tax bracket than the recipient, some tax savings can be realized, which may help ease the budgetary pressures that often exist after divorce.
 However, otherwise this option is no longer available.
 There may be other tax planning possibilities, however, based on your individual circumstances.